SalishSeaCast/SalishSeaNowcast/docs/workers.rst

     Work flow of preparation for and execution of the daily runs.

+The green,
+pink,
-The green boxes in the figure above are the workers described below.
+and blue boxes in the figure above are the workers described below.

 The :ref:`nemonowcast:Scheduler` is a long-running process that periodically checks the system clock and launches workers when their scheduled time to run is reached.
 It is,